chaoyan1037/P3Pf_VS2013/README.txt

 P3P(f) on Windows VS2013.

 The original software is implemented on Linux, and have been tested on Mac OS, however it need some modifications to work on Windows, both source code and CMakeLists.txt.
 Specifically, I modify the CMakeLists.txt so that CMake automatically include and link the glog and gflags libraries.
 For details, please refer to the CMakeLists.

+For your usage, you need only modify the Eigen include path.
 --------------------------------------------------------------------------------